KF Istogu

 FC Istogu (Klubi Futbollistik Istogu), commonly known as Istogu is a football club based in Istog, Kosovo.
 The club plays in the First Football League of Kosovo, which is the second tier of football in the country.

-History and supporters
+History

 The club have been playing in the lower divisions of Yugoslavia and now Kosovo for almost all the time since they were founded.
 KF Istogu don't have any big merits which they have been winning.
 In the season 2007–08, their best scorer ever, Suad Saliagić was sold to FC Prishtina for an unknown sum, he scored 26 goals in 11 games which is a record in Kosovo.
 Since the 1960s, the club has always been a "middle club" in the lower divisions.

+Supporters

 Their fan club is known as Gjimmat and they were formed in 2000.